 The library should have copies of your textbooks (print and e-versions) that you can borrow or download.
 If you can't find a textbook your lecturer has recommended, contact your librarian.

-You can search for Library books online before you are even enrolled at Imperial although you won’t be able to borrow any print books until you are registered.
+You can search for Library books online before you are even enrolled at Imperial although you won’t be able to borrow any print books or access any ebooks until you are registered.
 As soon as you get your College login, you'll be able to access all online content.

 When trying to decide what to read, keep the following tips in mind: